 Aside from displaying your house number beside your door, you can also DIY an address number post planter.
-Personally, I love how the planter adds a pop of vibrance to an otherwise ordinary number post.
+Personally, I love how the planter adds a pop of vibrancy to an ordinary number post.

 Tip: Don’t forget to protect your post with a coat of Rust-oleum after.
 It’ll help the post last all throughout the different weather conditions.

 Looking for more ideas for your DIY front yard makeover?
-Press play on this video:
+Press play on this video by Gluetopia:

 There you have it!
-Those are my secrets for a DIY front yard makeover to set your house apart from the rest.
+Those are my secrets for a DIY front yard makeover to set my house apart from the rest.
+There’s so much to keep yourself busy during your free time at home.
 I hope you found something you’re excited to make!

-Did we find any ideas for your DIY front yard makeover?
-Let us know in the comments below!
+Did this list of DIY front yard makeover help you find the best project for your house?
+Let us know in the comments section below!